-How to pick the best push-up option for you + tips for getting a full push-up on your toes.
+How to pick the best push-up modification for you

 To pick the right push-up progression, you first need to consider the equipment that you have available.
 If you are in a group fitness class, you might only have 3 options – the floor (hardest), your knees (middle ground), the wall (easiest).

 Perhaps a wall push-up is a cakewalk for you and in this class you want to train for strength, not stability.
 You can maintain good alignment in your shoulders and spine when you are at the wall and on your knees, but when you are on your toes your shoulders and back collapse.
 In this case, the knee push up will probably offer you the most benefit and challenge with a lesser chance of joint compression or pain.

 Let’s say you have more equipment though – for example benches at different heights or a sturdy countertop in your house.